strategio-digital/megio-core/readme.md

 **TODO Beginner:**

 1. How to start new project and create first collections.
+2. How to handle request and render Latte template.
-2. How to handle requests and send e-mails.
+3. How to handle requests and send e-mails.
-3. How to make CRUD operations with Doctrine ORM.
+4. How to make CRUD operations with Doctrine ORM.
-4. How to upload files with S3 storage adapter.
+5. How to upload files with S3 storage adapter.
-5. How to deploy your application with easypanel.io.
+6. How to deploy your application with easypanel.io.

-### How to debug API with [Postman](https://documenter.getpostman.com/view/14885541/2s8YKCGNpF).
+### How to debug API with [Postman](https://documenter.getpostman.com/view/14885541/2s8YsqUZuv).

 If you want to use Postman to debug API, just add this script into `Postman -> Collection -> Tests` section and you will be able to use Tracy\Debuuger in Postman.
 ```JS